chuckconway/c-sharp-code-review-checklist-guide/README.md

     string strName = "Chuck";

-*Is the Boy Scout rule applied (is the code better than before it was change)?*
+*Is the Boy Scout rule applied (is the code better now, than before it was change)?*

 - Was the code left better than when it was found?